hooh-hooah/AI_Tips/docs/prepping/clothing-mesh.md

 ![](images/tut_01.png)

-First of all, you need to find the basic rig of the model in order to make any clothing/outfit.
+First of all, you need to find the model's basic rig to make any clothing/outfit.

-Locate `base_female_clothing.blend` file and open it up with blender.
+Locate the `base_female_clothing.blend` file and open it up with Blender.

-it already has most of the setup so it's good to start something from this
+The blender file already has most of the things you need to create the mesh for the character, so you don't have to look for other things.

 ### Make/Import Mesh

 ![](images/tut_02.png)

-Once you opened the mesh file, import your mesh and create the mesh with the base female mesh.
+Once you opened the mesh file, import your mesh, or create the mesh with the base female mesh.

 ### Rig the mesh

 ![](images/tut_03.png)

-after setting up your mesh around the base body, you need to rig your model.
+After setting up your mesh around the base body, you need to rig your model.

-you can hand paint the rig by the hand but it's good to make computer to the job first.
+You can hand paint the rig by the hand, but it's good to make a computer to the job first.

-add `Data Transfer` modifier

-set to `base body mesh` and check `vertex data`
+Add the `Data Transfer` modifier to the cloth mesh and set to target to `base body mesh` and check `vertex data` to project weight paints from the base body.

-click `generate data layer`

-and apply the modifier. blender 2.8x has apply button on the menu.
-2.9x has small "V" mark has apply button
+Click the `Generate Data Layer` to generate the vertex weights list and apply the modifier.
+Blender 2.8x has the Apply Button on the menu, but in Blender 2.9x, it's moved to inside of the "v" button.

 ![](images/tut_04.png)

-after applying the modifier, check if it's moving as intended.
+After applying the modifier to the mesh, Select the bones and move the bones in `Pose Mode` and move around limbs to check if vertex weight has transferred correctly.

-do not trust data transfer. it's not perfect at all.
+But, Do not trust data transfer entirely.
+Surely it does most of its job, but it's not perfect at all.

 ![](images/rig_00.png)

-as you can see breast area are messed up, in that case you need to fix it by yourself.
+As you can see, the breast area has bad vertex weights.
+In that case, you need to fix it by yourself.

-you have few option to fix
+You can choose one of the options to fix this bad vertex weights:

-1. paint nad blur manually
+1. paint and blur manually
    ![](images/rig_01.png)
    very painful but accurate
-   but if you just blur the edge with blur brush, it's less painful
+   but if you blur the edge with blur brush, it's less painful
 2. blur all
    ![](images/rig_02.png)
-   risky, not work mostly but sometime it works and saves you tons of hours
+   risky, not work mostly, but sometimes it works and saves you tons of hours

-!> Unity Engine 2018.2.21f, 2018.4.11f only supports 4 weights per vertex.
-You need to use `Weights > Limit Total` and limit vertex weight count to 4 to prevent data loss
+!> Unity Engine 2018.2.21f, 2018.4.11f only supports four weights per vertex.
+You need to use `Weights > Limit Total` and limit vertex weight counts to 4 to prevent data loss.

 ### Organize Mesh

 ![](images/str_00.png)

-Once you're done making your mesh, you need to organize your mesh to make it work in the game and the modding tool automatically assingn the mesh and save you some time
+Once you've done making your mesh, you need to organize your mesh to make it work in the game, and the modding tool automatically assigns the mesh and save you some time.

-you need to follow some rules
+You must comply these rules to use your clothing mesh in the game.

--   Check you're exporting only one armature
+-   Check you're exporting only one Armature.
--   Check if the armature name isr `cf_J_Root`
+-   Check if the armature name is `cf_J_Root`.
--   Check if the armature's position, scale, angle hasn't changed.
+-   Check if the Armature's position, scale, the angle hasn't changed.
--   You need to make your meshes name complies mesh naming convention
+-   You need to make your meshes name complies the mesh naming convention.

-    -   if you're making one of `Top`, `Bottom`, `Inner Top`,`Inner Bottom`, `Set`, `Inner Set` mod
+    -   If you're making one of `Top`, `Bottom`, `Inner Top`, `Pantyhose`, `Inner Bottom`, `Set`, `Inner Set` clothing use this structure.

-        ```
-        cf_J_Root (Armature)
-            ↳ n_bot_a (Required for bottom clothing)
-                ↳ ... (optional, toggleable additional mesh for bottom clothing)
-            ↳ n_bot_b (optional, mesh for half-off state for bottom clothing.)
-                ↳ ... (optional, toggleable additional mesh for half-off bottom clothing)
-            ↳ n_top_a (Required for top clothing)
-                ↳ ... (optional, toggleable additional mesh for top clothing)
-            ↳ n_top_b (optional, mesh for half-off state of top clothing.)
-                ↳ ... (optional, toggleable additional mesh for half-off top clothing)
-        ```

-    -   if you're making anything else

         ```
         cf_J_Root (Armature)